indigo-dc/flaat/README.md

 # Example for using flask with OIDC.

-Supported OIDC Providers are
+Tested OIDC Providers are
 - IAM of the [Deep Hybrid Datacloud](https://deep-hybrid-datacloud.eu) project.
 - Unity / B2Access as used in the Helmholtz-Data-Federation
-- KIT's Keycloak installation
+- KIT's Shibboleth installation
+- Google

 For using the API you will need a valid OIDC access token.
 For the